stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Supporting clients on SaaS represents an outstanding growth opportunity for tier-2 and niche consulting firms.

-There are a few different approaches to choosing which tech a consulting firm should embrace.
-I'm a fan of these two:

-### 1 - pick sector-agnostic tech that is easy to learn and will generate high-value consulting
+### pick sector-agnostic tech that is easy to learn and will generate high-value consulting

 Aside from outsourcing and industry restructures, there is no better way to drive consulting revenue than assisting clients on their journey to _adopt and evolve new technology_.
 That strategy fuelled the first phase of Accenture's market leading growth.